 Business Property Exclusion - Water Exclusion

-The water exclusion in a business property policy can be difficult to navigate through.
-While some of these exclusions can be added back to the policy by paying additional premiums, it’s important to understand how they can affect your business financially.
-The following information is going to be a little technical, but knowing the case law behind the exclusions helps in understanding how insurance companies will respond with these types of claims.
+The water exclusion in a business property policy can be challenging to navigate through.
+While some of these exclusions can be added back to the policy by paying additional premiums, it’s essential to understand how they can financially affect your business.
+The following information will be a bit technical, but knowing the case law behind the exclusions helps understand how insurance companies will respond to these types of claims.

 1. Surface Water

 The policy usually does not define “surface water.”
 However, under the widely accepted definition, “surface water” means: “water which is derived from falling rain or melting snow, or which rises to the surface in springs, and is diffused over the surface of the ground, while it remains in such diffused state, and which follows no defined course or channel, which does not gather into or form a natural body of water, and which is lost by evaporation, percolation, or natural drainage.”

 It is not always easy to determine if facts fit within the exclusion of surface water.
 A North Dakota court in State Fire and Tornado Fund of N.D.
 Ins.
 Dep’t v.
 North Dakota State Univ., upheld the exclusion where water from a heavy rainstorm entered a tunnel from a sports stadium and then joined the insured’s plant and building at the other end of the tunnel.
 The water being “altered … by paved surfaces, buildings, or other structures” and “being artificially channeled underground” still maintained its character as surface water, and the loss was excluded.